 This 18-month project is being led by Kent Wildlife Trust and has been funded by the National Lottery Heritage Fund.

-Registering your interest will add you to our Nature Sure Connected mailing list where you will get updates on the project and how you can get involved
+By registering your interest below you will be added to our Nature's Sure Connected mailing list where you will get updates on the project and how you can get involved.

 You can also find out more about the project and follow our progress on the Ecology group Facebook page.